carpentries-incubator/fair-bio-practice/_episodes/08-data-in-excel.md

 questions:
 - "How to represent data in tables"
 objectives:
-- "Does and donts in Excel"
+- "Do's and don'ts in Excel"
-- "How good table organization help in re-use"
+- "How good table organization can helps to re-use data"
 keypoints:
 - "Never use formatting to encode information"
 - "Include only one piece of information in a cell"